JustBarnt/Lead-Developer-Documentation/Storyline/README.md

 E-Learning Heroes is the community built around Articulate Storyline.
 There are always good forums of people asking for help with valuable answers being provided.
 There is also a weekly [Storyline challenge](https://community.articulate.com/hubs/e-learning-challenges) where a challenge is posted and the community will post there submissions, its a great way to see new ways one how someone would do something.

+Some people to look for in the challenges
+1. Jodi M. Sansone
+2. Jackie Van Nice
+3. Ron Katz
+4. Joanne Chen

 </details>

 #### ELearning Designer